 My Results After Six Months

-Started March 2024.
-By September, I'd filled 47 sessions - roughly twice weekly.
+Started in March 2024.
+By September, I had completed 47 sessions - about twice a week.

-Before: Lost hours scrolling Instagram, felt drained and guilty about wasted time.
+Spent hours scrolling through Instagram, feeling drained and guilty about wasting time.

 After: More energised.
 Notebooks full of weird sketches.
 Improved focus at work (those mindful breaks carry over).